Seneca-ICTOER/OPS445/docs/B-Assignments/assignment1b.md

 **Submission**

-  - Take the screenshots of the output of check scripts.
-Add the screenshots in the files named: milstone1_testBefore.jpg
   - Commit this file to the repository.
-  - Commits must be done before the deadline, a 20% deduction of marks applies to late submissions per day.
+  - Commits must be done before the deadline.
+No exceptions.
-  - In addition submit the file milstone1\_testBefore.jpg to Blackbaord, a link will be provided.

 ---